Muhanad23/No-interner-game/README.md

 # No-internet-game
-it's an assembly game that look like google chrome game when no internet
+it's an assembly game that looks like google chrome game when no internet